The Arthur Labatt Family School of Nursing

-With more than 90 years of experience in training nurses, the Arthur Labatt Family School of Nursing has come a long way from its original public health roots at Victoria Hospital and is recognized as a leader in innovative health professional education, research, practice and policy.
+Educating nurses since 1920, the Arthur Labatt Family School of Nursing has come a long way from its original public health roots at Victoria Hospital and is recognized as a world leader in innovative health professional education, research, practice and policy.